Episode 98: The High Cost of Free Parking with Donald Shoup

 Sarah Goodyear: I woke up to that sound this morning: the sound of rain on pavement.
 I’ve got a busy day and I’m gonna be going all over the city, but the rain won’t bother me because I have my Cleverhood.
 Cleverhood’s stylish rain gear provides full coverage, whether you’re riding a bike, running for the bus or just out for a stroll.
 Head over to Cleverhood.com for a look at their Urbanaut capes and Urbanaut trenches.
 These beauties have reflective threading woven into the fabric for extra visibility in this dark and stormy season.
 And they come in snazzy patterns, including houndstooth and silver luster herringbone.
 Head on over to Cleverhood.com to take a look.
 Listeners of The War on Cars can receive 15 percent off anything in the Cleverhood store.
 Just enter code CLEVERNEWYEAR at checkout.
 Again, that’s Cleverhood.com, coupon code CLEVERNEWYEAR.
 Get outside and have a great 2023 with Cleverhood.

-Donald Shoup: Market requirements are more like astrology that like astronomy.
-I mean, you might as well look at the signs of the Zodiac to say how many parking spaces are required.
+Donald Shoup: Market requirements are more like astrology than like astronomy.
+I mean, you might as well look at the signs of the zodiac to say how many parking spaces are required.
 But you have to do it.
 Everyone wants to park free, including you and me.

 Doug Gordon: This is The War on Cars.
 I’m Doug Gordon.
 Nearly every fight over how we use our streets comes down to one thing: parking.
 You want a new bike lane, a new bike share station, better bus service, public seating or an outdoor dining spot?
 Be prepared to have lots and lots of fights about parking spaces.
 Beyond transportation and safe streets, parking also affects nearly every other aspect of our lives.